sequenceiq/blog/source/_posts/2014-07-16-announcing-cloudbreak.markdown

 ###Cloudbreak UI

-For those who does not want to use the REST API but would like to explore first the capabilities of the Hadoop as a Service API can check our hosted [Cloudbreak UI](https://cloudbreak.sequenceiq.com/).
+For those who do not want to use the REST API but would like to explore the capabilities of the Hadoop as a Service API first, we propose checking our hosted [Cloudbreak UI](https://cloudbreak.sequenceiq.com/).
 Cloudbreak UI is the easiest way to start exploring the system - a secure and intuitive way to launch on-demand Hadoop clusters.

 ##What’s next?

 After this post we will launch a few Cloudbreak related blog posts series to drive you through the technology, API and Cloudbreak insights.
-In the meantime we suggest you to go through our [documentation](http://sequenceiq.com/cloudbreak/), try [Cloudbreak](http://cloudbreak.sequenceiq.com/) and let us know how does it works for you.
-We would like to listen your change requests, and ideas.
+In the meantime we suggest you to go through our [documentation](http://sequenceiq.com/cloudbreak/), try [Cloudbreak](http://cloudbreak.sequenceiq.com/) and let us know how it works for you.
+We would like to understand your ideas and change requests.

-Please note that [Cloudbreak](http://cloudbreak.sequenceiq.com/) is under development, in public beta - while we consider the codebase stable for deployments (and use it daily) please let us know if you face any problems through [GitHub](https://github.com/sequenceiq/cloudbreak) issues.
-Also we are welcome your open source contribution - let it be a bug fix or a new cloud provider [implementation](http://sequenceiq.com/cloudbreak/#add-new-cloud-providers).
+Please note that [Cloudbreak](http://cloudbreak.sequenceiq.com/) is under development, in public beta - while we consider the codebase stable for deployments (and use it daily), please let us know if you face any problems through [GitHub](https://github.com/sequenceiq/cloudbreak) issues.
+Also we  welcome your open source contribution - let it be a bug fix or a new cloud provider [implementation](http://sequenceiq.com/cloudbreak/#add-new-cloud-providers).

-Finally your opinion is important for us - if you’d like to see your favourite cloud provider among the existing ones, please fill this [questionnaire](https://docs.google.com/forms/d/129RVh6VfjRsuuHOcS3VPbFYTdM2SEjANDsGCR5Pul0I/viewform).
-Make your voice matter!
+Finally, your opinion is important to us - if you’d like to see your favourite cloud provider among the existing ones, please fill this [questionnaire](https://docs.google.com/forms/d/129RVh6VfjRsuuHOcS3VPbFYTdM2SEjANDsGCR5Pul0I/viewform).
+Make your voice heard!

 For updates follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq).